Media and Children

 Something that particularly worries the educators at Mountain Song is the influence of first-person shooter video games, such as Fortnite, in which the live-streaming “play” is designed to be from a first-person point of view, and the goal is to be the “last one standing” by shooting all of your friends who are also in live-streaming play.
 Our brains are trained by how we interact with the world, and it should be obvious why it is concerning that children are being marketed a game in which they enact harming others.
 We ask you to please refrain from introducing and allowing your child to play such games.

 The good news is that at Mountain Song, we not only discourage these harmful influences, but we also cultivate rich activities in our curriculum that have been shown to promote healthy and strong brain development.
-The last article below highlights the importance of the arts and crafts in education to complement academics, as we offer in Waldorf schools, for developing imagination, resourcefulness, creativity, teamwork, design, resilience, and problem-solving skills.
+The last two articles below highlight the importance of the arts and crafts in education to complement academics, as we offer in Waldorf schools, for developing imagination, resourcefulness, creativity, teamwork, design, resilience, and problem-solving skills.

 Dunkley, Victoria L. (Sept 25, 2016).
 This is your child’s brain on video games.
 Psychology Today. https://www.psychologytoday.com/us/blog/mental-wealth/201609/is-your-childs-brain-video-games